spawnmarvel/quickguides/security/README.md

 Cons for symmetric key

 * Symmetric keys take a significant degree of effort to secure the keys.
 The same key is shared between device and cloud, which means the key must be protected in two places.
 In contrast, the challenge with TPM and X.509 * certificates is proving possession of the public key without revealing the private key.
 * Symmetric keys make it easy to follow poor security practices.
 A common tendency with symmetric keys is to hard code the unencrypted keys on devices.
 While this practice is convenient, it leaves the keys vulnerable.
 You can mitigate some risk by securely storing the symmetric key on the device.
-However, **if your priority is ultimately security rather than convenience, use X.509 certificates or TPM for authentication.**
+However, :lock: **if your priority is ultimately security rather than convenience, use X.509 certificates or TPM for authentication.**